Tyler Huntley Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 - Huntley tacked on 54 yards on six carries, averaging nine yards per carry.

-- Huntley has thrown for 412 yards (137.3 ypg) on 48-of-72 passing with two touchdowns and one interception over his last three games.
+- Over his last three games, Huntley has recorded 412 passing yards (137.3 yards per game) while going 48-for-72 (66.7% completion percentage) and throwing two touchdowns and one interception.

-- He's also contributed in the ground game, with 127 rushing yards (42.3 ypg) on 19 carries with two rushing touchdowns.
+- He's also figured in the ground game, with 127 rushing yards (42.3 ypg) on 19 carries with two rushing touchdowns.

 Huntley's Baltimore Teammates